PropelAuth/nextjs/README.md

 This library provides a simple way to integrate your Next.js application (either AppRouter or Pages) with PropelAuth.

+Next.js SSR/AppRouter support is in beta, while in beta, you'll need to reach out to support@propelauth.com to have this enabled for your account.

 ## Installation

 ```bash